 *.
 A rather quick ending, with no mention made by anyone of the fact that Donald Pleasence’s Dr. Michaels didn’t make it back.
 No one seems at all curious or even concerned by this.

 *.
 James Bond in inner space?
 Stephen Boyd was apparently in the running to play Bond.
-He didn’t get that part, but the secret installation here (the Los Angeles Sports Arena made over) is vintage Bond bad-guy lair, right down to the absurd little golf carts they use to get around.
+He didn’t get that part, but the secret installation here (the Los Angeles Sports Arena made over) is vintage Bond bad-guy lair, right down to the absurd little golf carts they use to get around in.
 The score too was originally intended to be a jazzy spy-movie effort, and Welch is a terrific Bond girl.

 *.
 It’s not mentioned anywhere in the film, but according to press releases it was supposed to be set in 1995.
 Another SF swing-and-a-miss at predicting the future.
 Nanotech has a ways to go yet.

 *.
 When I saw James Brolin’s name in the credits I thought I’d keep an eye out for him, but I still missed him completely.
 He’s only credited as “Technician” and doesn’t seem to have any lines.
+[Note: I was corrected in this by a helpful reader in the comments below.]

 *.
 I read the book as a kid and always thought it was written by Isaac Asimov.
 But in fact Asimov only wrote the novelization based on the movie, though this came out before the film did because of delays in filming.